hashicorp/design-system/website/docs/components/rich-tooltip/partials/guidelines/guidelines.md

 ### Default

-By default, we provide a [Toggle](/components/rich-tooltip?tab=specifications#toggle) component which should be used in the majority of cases with the Rich Tooltip.
+By default, we provide a [Toggle](/components/rich-tooltip?tab=specifications#toggle-1) component which should be used in the majority of cases along with the Rich Tooltip.
 This component ensures that the toggle is perceivable, visually consistent, and can be used inline with other content or standalone as part of the layout flow.

 #### How to use